 "We are starting off this introduction of Singer/Songwriter Kim Moberg with a song called “The Call” because it sets the tone of reaching beyond, both spiritually and individually, to face challenges that all dreams demand we rise to.....The sweet sadness she sings is gentle and insistent as the incoming tide."
 Colette O'Connor - Notes From Northeast, New England Women Songwriters KZUM-FM

 At the age of 14, Kim began playing acoustic guitar on a borrowed nylon 6 string, earning lessons by typing lyric and chord sheets for students who were taking guitar lessons from her mother.
 A few years later, she purchased a Gibson Epiphone guitar and taught herself to strum and finger pick to her favorite music from the '70's -- James Taylor, Jackson Browne, The Beatles, -- but debilitating stage fright kept her from pursuing her dream of becoming a professional performer.
-In 2014, after a hiatus from music to focus on a business career and marry and raise two daughters, Kim set out to overcome her stage fright at local Open Mics and fundraisers.
+In 2014, after a hiatus from music to focus on a business career and marry and raise two daughters, Kim set out to overcome her stage fright and wrote her first song.
 Kim is now a professional singer/songwriter who performs both as a solo artist and in collaboration with other musicians.

-Kim’s musical inspiration derives from both traditional and contemporary genres of acoustic, roots, folk and country.
-She strives to sing stories that evoke contemplation and emotion.
-A self taught finger pick style acoustic guitarist, Kim his especially drawn to musical stories that tug at feelings of heartbreak and healing.
-Her songwriting speaks to reunion, awakening and social consciousness.
+Kim draws inspiration from both traditional and contemporary musical forms of acoustic, folk, and country genres.
+A self taught finger pick style acoustic guitarist, Kim's passionate and heartfelt vocals mesmerize listeners while her compositions tug at feelings of melancholy, heartbreak and healing and speak to reunion, awakening and social consciousness.

 Kim's debut cd entitled "Above Ground" , recorded and produced by Grammy nominated producer Jon Evans in Brick Hill Studio, was released worldwide in September 2017.